-The SOP requires, among other items, that Church Extension Funds maintain: (1) a capital ratio (defined as total net assets without donor restrictions as a percentage of total assets) of not less than 5 percent, (2) a debt securities reserve (defined as cash, cash equivalents, readily marketable securities and available unused line-of-credit borrowing (up to 2 percent of outstanding debt securities) as a percentage of total outstanding debt securities of not less than 8 percent, (3) senior secured indebtedness (defined as any borrowing senior to investors as a percentage of total assets) of not more than 10 percent, (4) a coverage ratio of available cash (calculated as provided in the NASAA SOP) to cash redemptions of at least one to one (1:1), and (5) positive change in net assets for three of the most recent five years, (or, if less, for its actual period of operations).
-The Foundation was in compliance with these SOP standards as of December 31, 2020, 2019 and 2018.
+The SOP requires, among other items, that Church Extension Funds maintain: (1) a capital ratio (defined as total net assets without donor restrictions as a percentage of total assets) of not less than 5 percent, (2) a debt securities reserve (defined as cash, cash equivalents, readily marketable securities) as a percentage of total outstanding debt securities) of not less than 8 percent, (3) senior secured indebtedness (defined as any borrowing senior to investors as a percentage of total assets) of not more than 10 percent, (4) a coverage ratio of available cash (calculated as provided in the NASAA SOP) to cash redemptions of at least one to one (1:1), and (5) positive change in net assets for three of the most recent five years, (or, if less, for its actual period of operations).
+The Foundation was in compliance with these SOP standards as of December 31, 2021, 2020, and 2019.